 - If the pin is placed on the more left side of the green, a draw will be the best way to have access to it.

-How to Hit a Draw
+How to Draw the Golf Ball

 Picking the Target (With a Draw Ratio)